 Again, another thing I have heard over and over again from bloggers is that you need to network and attend events and I’m afraid I am here to say that yes, it does actually work!

 Living in London helps me a lot because there are so many events on in the city and most are in the evening so I can go after my full time job.
 I don’t get invited to looaaddss but I went to a lot more in 2017 than 2016.

 I have certainly bailed on events because I’m tired or I have turned up and wished I hadn’t because its awkward but generally, they are so good for meeting other bloggers and the occasional PR.
 When I attend an event in London now, I know I’m going to see the same few faces at each one which is really nice!

 I would suggest not going purely to meet PR’s or to see who can offer you an opportunity and instead going to mingle, have fun and make friends, but it’s true that once you get your name out there at events and meet people face to face you will be at the forefront of their’s and other peoples mind to work with.

-Traverse is a great way to meet bloggers at their regular meet up’s and educate yourself at their annual conference!
+Traverse Events is a great way to meet bloggers at their regular meet up’s and educate yourself at their annual conference!

-9 – Creating a community on social media.
+9 – Creating a community on Social Media.

 My social media has increased a bit this year in terms of numbers & but in terms of connection I believe it has increased a lot, and that means so much more to me!